pkgxdev/mash/README.md

 > [!IMPORTANT]
 > `mash` will not be able to run your script until it is indexed.
-> If you can visit https://mash.pkgx.sh/USERNAME/SCRIPT-NAME then you’re
+> If you can visit https://mash.pkgx.sh/USERNAME/SCRIPT-NAME then your
 > script has been indexed.

 > [!NOTE]
+>
 > ### Naming Guidelines: A Call for Consideration
+>
 > Think for a little about the names you are picking.
 We reserve the right
 > to rename egregious abuse of names and/or namespaces.
 If you feel a script
 > is misnamed open a ticket for discussion.